-Mohawk-Hudson Bike-Hike Trail is a 36.8 mile heavily trafficked point-to-point trail located near Albany, NY that features a lake and is rated as moderate.
+Mohawk-Hudson Bike-Hike Trail is a 36.8 mile heavily trafficked point-to-point trail located near Albany, New York that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and road biking and is accessible from January until January.
 Dogs are also able to use this trail.

 Easy to use paved trail.
 Perfect for biking, walking, jogging.
 36 stretch of bike path.
 Perfect for walking, jogging, bike riding.
 Lots of spaces to have a picnic, bird watch, and to view the wild life.
 Hardest part of the trail is there are some large hills where you have to get off your bike and walk it down.
 It crosses the road in multiple areas.

 Very pretty and pleasant.
 I go often after work and there are always lots of people out.
 There are a few sections that put your on residential roads that aren't optimal.
 Otherwise, it's perfect.
 Great for dogs.